gmcninch-tufts/2024-Sp-Math087/course-assignments/MidRep1--2024-02-16--solution.md

                                  )
 ```

-We see that our shipping costs indeed increase, to $5,900.00 -- i.e. the costs increase
+We can see the outcome:
-by $600.

 ``` python
 LA_demand_costs_result.fun
 =>